eduardogspereira/docs_test/docs/source/truffala.rst

 * Visualising, analysing and sharing big location data

 .. important::
-	Truffala isn't just a web GIS platform  -  it integrates geospatial and work management together to enable decision making and tracking..
+	Truffala isn't just a web GIS platform  -  *it integrates geospatial and work management together to enable decision making and tracking*.

 	As a platform, it also provides a basis for rapid further development and is the basis for several industry based applications.